SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Introduction

 While agent skills greatly improve extensibility, they also create a distinct and under-measured security risk: skill-based prompt injection.
-Specifically, an attacker can plant hidden malicious directives inside a skill file and upload it to a public sharing platform.
-When users later import and run this “helpful” skill in their coding agent, the injected directives can covertly steer the agent’s tool use—leading to outcomes such as leaking API keys or documents, tampering with project files, or introducing backdoored changes that are hard to notice during normal development.
-Some studies~\citep{schmotz2025agent,liu2026agent} indicate that many real-world agent skills contain vulnerabilities and potentially malicious content.
-However, even if many skills contain suspicious or malicious instructions, such payloads are not necessarily \emph{triggered} in practice.
-Modern coding agents may refuse explicit harmful directives or down-weight instructions that appear irrelevant to the current task, especially when the injected content introduces noticeable semantic drift from the original skill.
-Consequently, naive skill poisoning is often brittle: it either gets filtered out, ignored, or exposed to users during normal inspection.
-Moreover, existing demonstrations of skill poisoning are typically hand-crafted, which limits attack performance.
+Specifically, an attacker can plant hidden malicious directives inside a skill package and upload it to a public sharing platform.
+As shown in Fig.~\ref{fig:home}, when users later import and run this seemingly ``helpful'' skill in their coding agent system, the injected directives can covertly steer the agent system’s tool use, potentially enabling security-relevant actions such as accessing sensitive files, modifying project state, or introducing unauthorized changes in permissive deployments.
+The concrete impact depends on runtime permissions, sandboxing, network access, and user approval policies.
+Compared with ordinary external inputs such as webpages, retrieved documents, or tool outputs, agent skills can be more persistent than ordinary external inputs: once installed, they may be repeatedly loaded as task-specific guidance during downstream execution.
+This makes skill packages a practically relevant supply-chain attack surface, especially when installed skills are repeatedly loaded as trusted task-specific guidance.